pme0/gh-pages/content/posts/vit.md

 # Introduction

-The [Vision Transformer (ViT)](https://github.com/google-research/vision_transformer) applies Multi-Headed Self-Attention to sequences of image patches to perform image classification.
+The [Vision Transformer](https://github.com/google-research/vision_transformer) applies [Multi-Headed Self-Attention](https://arxiv.org/abs/1706.03762) to sequences of image patches to perform image classification.
 It is a significant milestone in Machine Learning showing that, with only a few tweaks, a modern architecture is able to perform well in both vision and language domains, thus contributing to unifying Computer Vision and Natural Language Processing at the level of the neural network architecture.

 The architecture is depicted below and its components are discussed in turn.